 Analysis and Redesign of Signaling Networks

-Hierarchical methods for Regulatory Network Inference
+Hierarchical Methods for Regulatory Network Inference

 Optimal Decision Making in Product & Process Planning